 Hierapolis is an ancient Phrygian city located in Pamukkale, within the provincial borders of Denizli in south-western Turkey, about 10 km north of the ruins of Laodicea.
 The city was probably established by Eumenes II of Pergamon in 190 BC on a crossroad connecting the inner region of Anatolia to the Aegean Sea on the west.
 Founded at the site of an ancient cult, Hierapolis became a sacred city (hieron) and was dedicated to Apollo Lairbenos.
 Its chief religious festival was the Letoia, named after the goddess Leto.
-Hierapolis was famed for its sacred hot springs whose vapors were associated with Pluto, god of the underworld.
+Hierapolis was famed for its sacred hot springs whose vapours were associated with Pluto, the god of the underworld.
 Hierapolis was designated a UNESCO World Heritage site in 1988 and has become a popular tourist destination due to its extraordinary landscape formed by calcite-laden waters.

 Usually said to be founded by Eumenes II, king of Pergamum, Hierapolis may actually have been established earlier in the 3rd century BC by the Seleucid dynasty.
 Two theories exist regarding its name.
 According to Stephanus of Byzantium, the name Hierapolis, meaning “holy city”, was chosen because of the religious traditions that developped in the area.
 The second theory suggests that the town was named for Hiera, wife of Telephus, the mythical founder of Pergamum.